mclaughlinconnor/ycircuit/README.md

 Just to be clear, this tool is intended to be used only for drawing circuit schematics.
 This is not intended to be a circuit simulator or anything more than a drawing program.
 This might change in the future, but I think it is useful to spell out exactly what YCircuit is intended to do.

-YCircuit is written in [Python](https://www.python.org) and uses [PyQt4](https://www.riverbankcomputing.com/software/pyqt/download) as the GUI framework.
-The dependence on PyQt4 implies that Python 3 is not supported at this point.
+YCircuit is written in [Python 3](https://www.python.org) and uses [PyQt5](https://www.riverbankcomputing.com/software/pyqt/download) as the GUI framework.
+The move from PyQt4 to PyQt5 makes this a little more future-proof but it comes with some tradeoffs, the worst of which is the inability to export to EPS.

 ## Installation ##
 -------------------------------------------------------------------------------